Cruising amongst the Venetian Villas

 3

-Today river navigation on the Riviera del Brenta is an important economic engine,’ Alessandro continues, ‘we transport about sixty thousand people a year who visit the Villas and use the catering and accommodation services in the hotels of the Riviera del Brenta.
-And while the Burchiello, from March to October each year, runs the Padova – Riviera del Brenta – Venice tourist line and vice versa every day, many other boats and motorboats offer important chartering services for group or event excursions, with full-day or half-day routes and programmes.
+Nowadays, “sailing along the Brenta River has brought to the area numerous economic benefits”,’ says Alessandro, “About sixty thousand people a year visit our Villas every year and dine at the restaurants or stay at the hotels of the Riviera del Brenta.
+And whilst Il Burchiello operates every year from March to October, covering the Padua – Riviera del Brenta – Venice tourist line and vice versa, there are also several other boats and motorboats chartering services for group or event excursions, with full-day or half-day itineraries and programmes.”

 1